Bluefield, Virginia: History

 Graham continued to hope for development as a major city in the region; it tried to attract a steel refining industry alongside the railyards.
 The Great Depression of the 1930s caused development in the region to come to a halt.
 The current Bluefield did not start to expand beyond the downtown area until the 1950s, when it annexed the small town of West Graham, Virginia to the west.
 It also began to develop land in the more open rural foothills to the south of the city.

 As the largest town in Tazewell County, Virginia, Bluefield has expanded since the 1990s and the first decade of the new millennium.
 After a series of devastating floods in the early 21st century, the town has relocated its town council chambers and police department from the flood-prone historic downtown area to the southernmost point in the city at the foot of East River Mountain.
 The area has been developed with a Wal-Mart, the headquarters of First Community Bank, strip malls, and a medical center operating along U.S. Route 460.

-Bluefield's most prominent residents are Bill Dudley, an NFL Hall of Famer; New York Giants RB and two-time SuperBowl Champion Ahmad Bradshaw; and the widow of actor Lorne Greene, who previously lived in a mansion atop a hill overlooking the Sanders house.
+Bluefield's most prominent residents are Bill Dudley, an NFL Hall of Famer; New York Giants RB and two-time Super Bowl champion Ahmad Bradshaw; and the widow of actor Lorne Greene, who previously lived in a mansion atop a hill overlooking the Sanders house.
 This is considered one of the most significant historic homes in the city.

 The Walter McDonald Sanders House and Alexander St. Clair House are listed on the National Register of Historic Places.